Skip to main content

 Clear any Holds on Your Record

 Check myWM to find out if there are any holds on your record.
 Your account must be clear of any holds and outstanding bills before you study abroad.
-Holds on your record prevent you from being classified as "study away" in Banner; unclassified time away from the College can result in you losing your status as a current student.
+Holds on your record prevent you from being classified as "study away" in PATH; unclassified time away from the College can result in you losing your status as a current student.

 Declare Your Major if Over 54 Credits